mai-soup/mai-soup.github.io/projects.md

 * [Latvijas Pasts](https://play.google.com/store/apps/details?id=lv.pasts.app), the official app for Latvia's main state-owned postal service provider (implementing parcel tracking in-app),
 * [Tolders](https://play.google.com/store/apps/details?id=lv.tolders), an app for finding discounts (moving to a new version of the API, design changes).

-For a full list, as well as my CV, contact me at mai-soup [at] mailfence [dot] com.
+For a full (albeit slightly less detailed) list, as well as my CV, contact me at mai-soup [at] mailfence [dot] com.